MuAyman/Battle-Game-Data-Structure-Project/README.md

             - Health: The starting health of the enemy.
             - Power: The power of the enemy.
             - Reload Period: Time for an enemy to reload its weapon.
-            - Speed: number of meters an enemy can move in a single time step.
+            - Speed: the number of meters an enemy can move in a single time step.
             - Type: fighter, freezer, or healer

 # Simulation Approach & Assumptions